benjaminzwhite/kattis/README.md

 ```
 </details>

-## Exercises with detailled solution pages
+## Exercises with detailed solution pages

 Exercises which I found particularly interesting for some reason, and decided to write-up a solution page: